TaisVe/Week_3_Project/README.md

 You must submit the following deliverables in order for the project to be deemed complete:

-1. A new repository with the name data-wrangling-project on your GitHub account.
+#### DONE A new repository with the name data-wrangling-project on your GitHub account.
 2. A working code that meets all technical requirements, built by you.
 3. At least 1 Jupyter notebook is required
 4. Include your functions in .py files